IoT-gamer/flutter_dinov3_one_shot_demo/README.md

 You can easily tweak the model's behavior by modifying the constants in `lib/constants.dart`:

 * `inputSize`: The input resolution for the model.
 Smaller sizes are faster but may be less accurate.
 For example, try comparing 320, 400, 768.

-* `similarityThreshold`: A value between 0.0 and 1.0 that determines how similar a patch must be to the prototype to be included in the mask.
-Higher values are stricter.

 * `frameSkipCount`: The number of camera frames to skip between each processing cycle.
 Increasing this value improves performance but reduces the real-time feel.